xxradar/stratoshark-http-https/README.md

 Right click `line 3150` and select `Follow -> File Descriptor Stream` and Stratoshark will show what is printed on the console
 ![tls_3 trace](./images/tls_3.png "tls_3 traces")

+## Conclusion

+Understanding and analyzing system calls is a vital skill for anyone working in cloud-native environments, especially in areas like security and observability.
+By using tools like Sysdig and Stratoshark, you gain the ability to inspect low-level interactions that power applications and containers.
+This insight can directly contribute to use cases such as crafting Falco rules for runtime security, generating tailored seccomp profiles to minimize attack surfaces, and debugging complex system behaviors.
+Armed with these techniques, you are better equipped to build secure, efficient, and observable cloud-native applications.